sAhmedHasan/aimTrainer/README.md

 A basic aim trainer made using Python with stats

 This is one my first projects that I'm sharing on gitHub to show my progression and imporvement in my understanding of coding.

+This project provided me with an introduction to fundamental programming concepts such as classes and object-oriented programming.

+I learned how to structure code into reusable components and break down tasks using functions, increasing readability as well as understanding.

+Event handling taught me how to respond to user input and system events effectively.

+I gained more understanding in variable scopes and how they impact my functions and code.

+I gained experience in utilizing external libraries like Pygame for graphics and game functionalities.

 Credits to Tech with Tim